-Listed companies with a large number of shareholders or which have meetings in remote locations should leverage technology to facilitate-
+Listed companies with a large number of shareholders or which have meetings in remote locations should leverage technology to facilitate- including voting in absentia; and

-- including voting in absentia; and - remote shareholders' participation at General Meetings.
+- remote shareholders' participation at General Meetings.

-Application : Departure

-Application .
-Departure

-Explanation on :

-application of the

-practice

-Explanation for : General Meetings of the Company are held in accessible locations

-departure within the Klang Valley.

-departure within the Mang valley.

-Sharahaldars who are unable to attend General Meetings of the

-Shareholders who are unable to attend General Meetings of the

-Company may, in accordance with the Constitution of the Company,

-appoint their respective proxies or the Chairman of the meeting to vote on their behalf.

-vote on their bendil.

-Large companies are re quired to complete the columns below.
-Non-large companies are

-encouraged to complete the columns below.

-Measure : The Company will monitor the development of technology and market

-practice.

-practice.

-Timeframe : Will be considered with the

-Timename . development of technology to

-avail remote shareholders'

-participation at General

-1

-Meetings
+Application Departure Explanation on application of the practice Explanation for departure General Meetings of the Company are held in accessible locations within the Klang Valley.
+Shareholders who are unable to attend General Meetings of the Company may, in accordance with the Constitution of the Company, appoint their respective proxies or the Chairman of the meeting to vote on their behalf.
+Large companies are a encouraged to complete a required to complete the columns below.
+Non-large companies are the columns below.
+Measure The Company will monitor the development of technology and market practice.
+Timeframe Will be considered with the development of technology to avail remote shareholders' participation at General Meetings.